 What does technology do for officers and members of their community?
 A lot.
 Often, law enforcement officers are asked the question, “What role does technology play in your job?”
 The answer is, “A big one.”
 When technology is coupled with effective policy it can bring communities together, bridging the gap between agencies and those they serve.
 How is this done?
-Well, if a forward-thinking agency has implemented Utility’s BodyWorn™ body cameras, here are five things that the technology can do that just might surprise you:
+Well, if a forward-thinking agency has implemented Utility’s BodyWorn™ (now eos by Utility) body cameras, here are five things that the technology can do that just might surprise you:

 (1) The BodyWorn camera is designed to not fall off.

 Our patented design has solved an issue that is a concern for officers and communities and is often reported on in the news, with standard police body cameras falling off uniforms and failing to capture footage in critical moments.
 Utility’s BodyWorn cameras are fastened inside officers’ uniforms with a secure mounting system.
 This prevents them from detaching, ensuring video evidence is captured and available when needed.

 Utility’s BodyWorn technology has a groundbreaking feature that detects when an officer is down and alerts surrounding officers to their situation.
 This one feature can save the lives of officers and the lives of someone in need.